Badery1/Phase3Project/README.md

 Things to impliment!

-    -MAKE SURE ALL EXCEPTIONS ARE HANDLED TO AVOID CRASHES -Add a narrative to day 0 for immersion.
+    -MAKE SURE ALL EXCEPTIONS ARE HANDLED TO AVOID CRASHES
-    -Add delays to the burning of logs and result.

 Features that might be more involved, but cool.